 Here are some of the veggies that you can expect in your box: basil, beets, bok choi, carrots, celeriac, celery, chard, cherry tomatoes, chicory/radicchio, cilantro, collard greens, cucumber, dill, eggplant, fava beans, fennel, garlic, green beans, heirloom tomatoes, hot peppers, kale, kohlrabi, leek, lettuce, melon, napa cabbage, onion, oregano, parsley, parsley root, parsnips, peas, potatoes, radicchio, radish, rosemary, sage, salad mix, salad turnips, scallions, shallots, spinach, summer squash, sweet peppers, thyme, tomatillo, winter squash

-Over the course of 14 weeks, City Fruit (a Seattle non-profit dedicated to harvesting fruit that would otherwise go to waste and donating it to local food banks) will provide CSA members with 30-35 pounds of super-local, fresh fruit starting with cherries and red plums in the early summer and ending with European Pears, apples, and grapes in late fall (with plenty more in between!)
-Enjoy all the fresh produce Seattle has to offer while supporting City Fruit by signing up for the CF fruit add-on with your CSA today!
+Over the course of 14 weeks, City Fruit (a Seattle non-profit dedicated to harvesting fruit that would otherwise go to waste and donating it to local food banks) will provide members with 30-35 pounds of super-local, fresh fruit starting with cherries and red plums in the early summer and ending with European Pears, apples, and grapes in late fall (with plenty more in between!)
+Enjoy all the fresh produce Seattle has to offer while supporting City Fruit by signing up for the CF fruit add-on today!

 EARLY BIRD SIGN-UPS